thTs0ustas/movieApp/README.md

 - The login passes through an API route in Next.js to securely handle authentication.
 - The token is stored in an HTTP-only cookie to enhance security against XSS attacks.
 - Every API request that requires authentication includes the token in the headers.
+- I didn't implement an extra validation for the token assuming the end API handles that, so the token is considered valid if present.
 - The home page checks for the presence of a valid token to determine if the user is logged in.
 - This updates the UI accordingly, showing user-specific features like favorite movies (fetching data for the user).
 - The logout functionality clears the token from the cookies and updates the application state (fetching new data).